-As the world recovers from the global pandemic, we are a resilient supply chain. doubling down on our sustainability goals and efforts.
-We are committed to doing our part by taking urgent action to avoid catastrophic climate change, as well as Our priority for 2021 and beyond is to intensify our using our influence and resources to promote sustainable efforts to engage our stakeholders on sustainability, from development in line with the United Nations Sustainable our suppliers to our end consumers, in an inclusive and constructive manner.
-To collectively push sustainability Development Goals.
-As we turn the page and enter 2021, we are optimistic about the future and the opportunities into the mainstream, it is vital that we continue to engage we are presented with.
-We are proud of what Wilmar and our stakeholders - palm oil customers and consumers in our people have achieved over the last few years and particular - to understand the sustainability context facing offer our heartfelt thanks to our stakeholders and partners the industries we are in, including both the value we create who are on this journey with us.
-We look forward to their and the challenges we still face.
-Notably on climate change continued support. efforts, we are focusing on an overall strategy that will
+As the world recovers from the global pandemic, we are doubling down on our sustainability goals and efforts.
+We are committed to doing our part by taking urgent action to avoid catastrophic climate change, as well as using our influence and resources to promote sustainable development in line with the United Nations Sustainable Development Goals.
+As we turn the page and enter 2021, we are optimistic about the future and the opportunities we are presented with.
+We are proud of what Wilmar and our people have achieved over the last few years and offer our heartfelt thanks to our stakeholders and partners who are on this journey with us.
+We look forward to their continued support.